Economy of the State of Hidalgo: Human Development Index

-The most recent information places Hidalgo with a state Human Development Index of 0.723 High (2015), comparable to Fiji.
-The gross domestic product of Hidalgo in 2014 represented 1.7% of the national total and compared to the previous year, ad an increase of 0.12%.
+The most recent information (2023) places Hidalgo with a state Human Development Index of 0.77 (High), comparable to Azerbaijan.
+The gross domestic product of Hidalgo in 2014 represented 1.7% of the national total and, compared to the previous year, had an increase of 0.12%.
+As of December 2025, the unemployment rate was 1.95%.

 In 2010, Mineral de la Reforma was the municipality with the highest human development in Hidalgo, with an HDI of 0.822; in contrast, the municipality with the lowest performance in the state is Tepehuacán de Guerrero, whose HDI is 0.537.
 The development gap between the two municipalities is 34.6%.

-If the performance of the municipalities with the highest and lowest development is compared, it is possible to recognize that in Hidalgo there are development conditions similar to those of Barbados and Lao People's Democratic Republic.
+Comparing the difference in development of the municipalities to countries, in Hidalgo there are development conditions similar to those of Barbados and the Lao People's Democratic Republic.